-Life is Good: A hashtag campaign for doing good
+Life is Good: A hashtag campaign for donations

 Hashtag campaigns are an excellent tool when it comes to raising donations for a good cause.
 They boost awareness for an issue and offer an easy way to donate money.
 The method works well for businesses setting up a donations-for-posts type of campaign, where they donate X amount of money for each post published with a specific hashtag.